Jackson Browne (album)

-Jackson Browne (also known, mistakenly, as Saturate Before Using) is the debut album of American singer Jackson Browne, released in 1972.
+Jackson Browne (also known, mistakenly, as Saturate Before Using) is the self-titled debut album of American singer Jackson Browne, released in 1972.
 It peaked on the Billboard 200 chart at number 53.
 Two singles were released with "Doctor, My Eyes", which peaked at number 8 on the Pop Singles chart, and "Rock Me on the Water", which reached number 48.

 History

-Browne had found minor success as a songwriter but had not yet obtained his own recording contract.
+Browne had found minor success as a songwriter, but had not yet obtained his own recording contract.
 After he sent a demo of "Jamaica Say You Will" to David Geffen in early 1970, Geffen began looking for a record deal for Browne.
 Geffen ended up founding his own label, Asylum Records, and signed Browne.

 The album was certified as a Gold record in 1976 and Platinum in 1997 by the RIAA.

 Title confusion

 The album is often mistakenly called Saturate Before Using, because the words appear on the album cover, which was designed to look like a water bag that would require saturation in water in order to cool its contents by evaporation.
 For this very reason, Asylum Records executives suggested to no avail that the words be removed from the album cover and nearly rejected the cover art outright.
 However, the initial pressings not only included the text, but the cover carried a burlap-like feel to further the water bag theme.

 The confusion over the title returned when the album was converted to CD format, when the words appeared on the spine of the jewel case as the album title.

 Browne told the story of the cover's creation and spoke of the title's confusion in an interview with the album designer Gary Burden for his 2002 DVD Under The Covers: "I remember being on the phone with Gary... talking about what the album cover should be, and I happened to be in a room that had a water bag on the wall.
 It was just one of the things that I collected driving around on trips and stuff.
 And I was looking at this bag as he was saying 'what do you think it ought to be?'
 I was thinking, 'well, it could be a water bag.' ... it said 'saturate before using' on the front ...
 'You know, Gary, on mine, it says this on the back.'
 And you said, well, so?'
 And 'if you put it on the front, people are going to think that's the title.'
 And you said, 'don't be ridiculous.
 Who would think that was the title?'
 I said, 'Yeah, you're right.'
 So, not only does everyone think that's the title of that album, but my record company thinks that's the title of the album."